Deterous/petra/README.md

 usage: `petra.exe example.img`

+**Note**: The skeleton's image header and extracted RIF file have their unique data zeroed to be deterministic.

 ### Rebuilding
 Rebuilds a .img file given a folder of files, the original skeleton (`example.skeleton.zst`), and the list of file hashes (`example.files.tsv`).